farishaddad/Knowledge-Mining-using-Cognitive-Search/03-Solution-Architecture.md

 #Solution Architecture

 In this workshop we will create a simple Cognitieve Search solution to ingest, extract, index and search cognitive skills for any kind of enterprise documents: Microsoft Office, images, pdfs and much more.
+We will apply modern Artificial Intelligence technology into unstructured data like ppts and pdfs.

 ##Use Cases